pnp/PnP-Sites-Core/Core/Documentation.md

 #### Providers
 Gets a collection of Providers that are used during the extensibility pipeline
+#### SearchSettings
+The Search Settings for the Provisioning Template
 #### Parameters
 Any parameters that can be used throughout the template
 #### Id